marijnh/Eloquent-JavaScript/11_async.md

 Let's look at an example.
 One of the hobbies of our crows is to count the number of chicks that hatch throughout the village every year.
 Nests store this count in their storage bulbs.
-The following code tries to enumerate the counts from all the nests for a given year.
+The following code tries to enumerate the counts from all the nests for a given year:

 {{index "anyStorage function", "chicks function"}}